 1) How to Choose a Card Reader?

-Generally, a USB card reader that supports “Smart Card” is sufficient.
+Generally, a USB card reader that supports “Smart Card” will work.

-If you only need it for tax filing or occasional use, a common model will do; for long-term office use, choose one with better quality and compatibility.
+If you only need it for tax filing or occasional use, a common model is enough; for long-term office use, choose one with better quality and compatibility.

 (Image source: Wikimedia Commons / CC BY-SA 4.0 / Project Kei / https://commons.wikimedia.org/wiki/File:IC_Card_Reader_Writer_RW-5100W.jpg)

-Different websites require different components (such as cross-platform web components/drivers/card management tools).
+Different websites require different components (such as cross-platform web components, drivers, or card management tools).

-The safest approach is: follow the download page of the specific website you want to use and install accordingly.
+The most reliable approach is to follow the download page of the specific website you want to use and install accordingly.

 You can find the “Cross-Platform Web Component Download” entry on MOICA: